Historical Apoplexy · State Legislative Adaptations · Michigan

 post-industrial, high poverty.
 The lead poisoning compounded the

 existing biological damage of hierarchy.
-Marmot's gradient +
+Marmot's gradient plus

-an already subordinated population.
-The children of Flint did not
+assault on an already subordinated population.
+The children of

-just lose clean water — they lost telomere length, cognitive
+Flint did not just lose clean water, they lost telomere length,

-development, and years of life.
-This is hierarchy killing people in
+cognitive development, and years of life.
+This is hierarchy killing

-real time, documented, prosecuted, and STILL not fully remediated;
+people in real time, documented, prosecuted, and STILL not fully

 (21) DETROIT'S THIRTY-YEAR LIFE EXPECTANCY GAP: As of 2021,

-the state and national average of seventy-six (76).
-Disparities exist
+than the state and national average of seventy-six (76).
+White life

-by race: white life expectancy in Oakland County is eighty and
+expectancy in Oakland County is eighty and one-tenth (80.1) years;

-one-tenth (80.1) years; Black life expectancy in Macomb County is
+Black life expectancy in Macomb County is sixty-nine and

-sixty-nine and seven-tenths (69.7) years.
-Between the wealthiest
+seven-tenths (69.7) years.
+Between the wealthiest and poorest

-and poorest neighborhoods in the Detroit metropolitan area, life
+neighborhoods in the Detroit metropolitan area, life expectancy

-expectancy differs by up to thirty (30) years.
-Thirty years of life
+differs by up to thirty (30) years.
+Thirty years of life, in the

-— in the same metro area, separated by a few miles.
-That is not a
+same metro area, separated by a few miles.
+That is not a policy

 Planet Detroit, 2023; Detroit News, 2018);